Photography course for beginners. 3 days.

 - 1st lesson – Introduction.
 Learn to control your camera in fully manual mode.
 Aperture, shutter speed, ISO.
 Their mutual relation.
 Depth of field.
 White balance.
 Focus, focus modes, how to navigate around focus points.
 The light meter.
 Metering modes.
 Theory and practice.
 Home work.

 - 2nd lesson – Evening time.
 Homework review.
 Long exposure.
 Theory and practice.
 Light brush.
 Painting with light.
-Working with built-in flash and with external flash.
-Flash synchronization, front and rear curtain sync.

 Alternatively, you can take this course in a form of one-on-one study.
 In this case we will schedule your lessons individually, the price will be $60 for 1.5 hour session.